Blue Cat Audio - Software Made by Musicians for Musicians

 Introduction

 Blue Cat's FreqAnalyst Pro is a real time spectrum analyzer with advanced functionalities.
-It uses the same smooth algorithms as its little brother (Blue Cat's FreqAnalyst free plugin): it has been designed to provide extreme smoothness and high resolution for both time and frequency.
+It uses the same smooth algorithms as its little brother (Blue Cat's FreqAnalyst free plug-in): it has been designed to provide extreme smoothness and high resolution for both time and frequency.

 The frequency analysis can be fine tuned in details: manage its precision and rate, apply an offset or slope to the measured spectrum.
 Two thresholding systems are available, and the time response can be changed thanks to the attack and release parameters.
 Three modes are offered for each channel: instant, peak or average response can be displayed on the same graph.
 Zooming capabilities and coordinates display let you exactly measure the characteristics of the spectrum.